cunjian/face_rec_amsoftmax/README.md

 https://1drv.ms/u/s!AhFf7JiY9UVbgUwMxfXB3JVz2cEd

-After that, runs the demo code.
+After that, run the demo code to extract features and compute the similarity score.

 References: